-4.5.5.1 The requirements for rolled product surface quality, repair and removal of surface defects shall comply with 3.2.7, Part XIII "Materials" of the Rules for the Classification and Construction of Sea-Going Ships.
-Tolerances on rolled product thickness shall meet the standards recognized by the Register and be subject to agreement with the customer.

-4.5.5.2 Non-destructive testing shall be carried out in compliance with the requirements of 4.3.8.
+- 4.5.5.1 The requirements for rolled product surface quality, repair and removal of surface defects shall comply with 3.2.7, Part XIII "Materials" of the Rules for the Classification and Construction of Sea-Going Ships.
+Tolerances on rolled product thickness shall meet the standards recognized by the Register and be subject to agreement with the customer. - 4.5.5.2 Non-destructive testing shall be carried out in compliance with the requirements of 4.3.8.
 The steel shall be free from any defects prejudicial to its use for the intended application.
-The manufacturer shall guarantee the absence of surface defects and internal discontinuities which dimensions prevent performance of non-destructive testing of welded joints.

-4.5.5.3 Examination and verification of dimensions, geometry and mass of rolled products and pipes shall be carried out by the manufacturer.
-The availability of the Register certificate does not relieve the manufacturer of the responsibility if a material or product is subsequently found defective or does not comply with the agreed technical documentation or standards as regards its dimensions, geometry and mass.
+The manufacturer shall guarantee the absence of surface defects and internal discontinuities which dimensions prevent performance of non-destructive testing of welded joints. - 4.5.5.3 Examination and verification of dimensions, geometry and mass of rolled products and pipes shall be carried out by the manufacturer.
+The availability of the Register certificate does not relieve the manufacturer of the responsibility if a material or product is subsequently found defective or does not comply with the agreed technical documentation or standards as regards its dimensions, geometry and mass

-The recommended requirements for rolled products are given in Table 4.5.5.3-1.
-The recommended requirements for examination of the pipe curvature and diameter are specified in Table 4.5.5.3-2.
+The recommended requirements for dimension deviations and quality of rolled products and pipes are given in Tables 4.5.5.3-1 and 4.5.5.3-2, respectively.